 Although such a view avoids utility monster cases, it throws us upon troubling issues of personal identity.
-Consider, for example, a fission-fusion monster - a human-grade AI who can divide and merge at will.15 How many cookies should it get?
-October 31^{st} , it is one entity.
-November 1^{st} it fissions into a million human-grade AIs, each with the memories and values of the entity who existed on October 31st, each of whom applies for unemployment benefits and receives one cookie from the dole.
+Consider, for example, a fission-fusion monster - a human-grade AI who can divide and merge at will.
+How many cookies should it get?
+October 31st, it is one entity.
+November 1st it fissions into a million human-grade AIs, each with the memories and values of the entity who existed on October 31st, each of whom applies for unemployment benefits and receives one cookie from the dole.
 November 2nd the million entities vote for their favorite candidate.
 November 3rd the entities merge back together into one entity, who has memories of each entity's November 1st-2nd experiences, and who now has a million cookies and looks forward to its candidate's inauguration.
 Maybe next year it will decide to split into a million again, or a thousand, or maybe it will merge with the friendly fission-fusion monster next door.
-In general, if moral concern is to be distributed equally among discrete individuals, it might be possible for AIs to win additional moral concern by exploiting the boundaries of individuality.
+In general, if goods and rights are to be distributed equally among discrete individuals, it might be possible for AIs to win additional goods and rights by exploiting the boundaries of individuality.